Jose-Servin/PythonProjects/README.md

 me who is self-taught.
 But after you finish the tutorials, after you've watched all the videos then what?
 You hit a road block.
 This repo is for those who have reached a certain level and are now ready to create and put into practice what you've learned.
-We won't be creating number guessing games or paper rock scissors scripts.
-That's BORING!

 Instead, let's focus and dive deep into creating projects that are fun and challenging.
 We are here to learn together and make mistakes together.